intermine/im-docs/docs/database/database-building/primary-keys.rst

 	This is an older method of defining keys in a central configuration file.
 Use the method described above instead.

-Define keys in a central file
+Define keys in a central file [DEPRECATED]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file is a Java properties file, so all the data is in form of single lines of the form "property name = property value".
 A line is a comment if it begins with a hash character, and blank lines may be present.
 This file defines a set of primary keys by name for each class.
 Defining a primary key on a class makes it apply to all the subclasses too.
 This file should be located in `MINE_NAME/dbmodel/resources`.